"Your margin is my opportunity." — Jeff Bezos

-In the golden age of SaaS (2010-2020), we deluded ourselves with the myth of "Meritocracy."
-We believed that "Best of Breed" would win.
-If you built the best chat app (Slack), you would beat the mediocre one (Teams).
-If you built the best video tool (Zoom), you would beat Google Meet.
+In the golden age of SaaS (2010-2020), we fell for the myth of meritocracy.
+We believed that the best product would win.
+If you built a better chat app (Slack), you'd beat the mediocre one (Teams).
+If you built a better video tool (Zoom), you'd beat Google Meet.

 The Serf Era (Unbundling)

-For 20 years, the strategy was "Unbundling."
-The startups were the creative yeoman farmers.
-Salesforce unbundled sales.xls.
-Asana unbundled tasks.xls.
-They tilled their little plots of land, building specialized tools that were undeniably better than the generic junk the incumbents offered.
+For twenty years, the playbook was unbundling.
+Startups were like creative yeoman farmers.
+Salesforce took a chunk out of Excel for sales.
+Asana did the same for tasks.
+They worked their small plots of land, building specialized tools that were much better than the generic junk the big incumbents offered.

 The Landlord Era (Re-Bundling)

-Then, the Landlords woke up.
-Microsoft, Google, and Apple realized they owned the dirt (The OS, The Cloud, The Identity Provider).
-They switched from Innovation to Aggregation.
+Then the landlords woke up.
+Microsoft, Google, and Apple realized they owned the dirt (the OS, the cloud, and the identity provider).
+They stopped trying to out-innovate startups.
+Instead, they focused on aggregation.

 The Slack vs. Teams Massacre

 Slack was a better product.
 Everyone knew it.
-It had better UI, better API documentation, better love.
-But Microsoft didn't need to be better; they just needed to be Free.
+It had better design, a better API, and users loved it.
+But Microsoft didn't need to be better.
+They just needed to be free.
 They bundled Teams into Office 365.
+A CFO isn't going to approve $15 a month per user for Slack when Teams is already paid for.

-Microsoft realized that Distribution is a stronger moat than Code.
-Slack was forced to sell to Salesforce.
-The independent yeoman became a tenant of a different lord.
+Microsoft proved that distribution is a stronger moat than code.
+Slack had to sell to Salesforce.
+The independent farmer became a tenant of a different lord.

 Gravity is the Only Moat

-In a feudal system, building a "cool feature" is not a moat.
+In a feudal system, building a cool feature isn't a moat.
 A competitor can copy your code in a week.
-Feature Velocity is Rent, not Equity.
+Feature velocity is rent, not equity.

-The only real moats left are the ones the Landlords can't easily replicate with a software update:
+The only real moats left are the ones the landlords can't easily kill with a software update:

-1. Data Gravity: Salesforce wins because moving 10 years of customer data is too painful to contemplate.
+- Data Gravity: Salesforce wins because moving ten years of customer data is too painful to think about.

-2. Workflow Integration: Being embedded in the daily habit loop of the user.
+- Workflow Integration: Getting embedded in the user's daily habits.

 Conclusion: Sovereignty